-Student: Ali Goldensoph, Undergraduate Student in Biochemistry, Cell and Molecular Biology (BCMB), Drake University
+Student: Ali Goldensoph, Undergraduate Student in Pharmacy, Drake University

 Research Mentor: Dr. Abebe Mengesha

 Development of Remote-Controlled Compound MP Nanoparticles for Space Exploration